cline/mcp-marketplace/README.md

 1.  **A GitHub Repository** containing your MCP server implementation.
 2.  **A 400×400 PNG Image** to represent your MCP server in the Marketplace UI.
 3.  **A short justification** (a sentence or two) describing why you think your MCP server belongs in the Marketplace.
-4.  **A `llms-installation.md` file present in your repo** (highly recommended for reliable AI-driven setup—see below for best practices).
+4.   **Clear installation instructions** in your README.
+Optionally, you can also include a `llms-installation.md` file for additional AI-specific guidance.

 ## How to Submit your MCP Server